 With jackets and breeches, there are basically two models – heavy-duty ones designed to take a lot of point impact, and light-weight ones.

 The heavy-duty ones are cheaper and usually designed for epeeists rather than sabreurs.
 This would be like the Leon Paul Team 360 series.

 The light-weight ones are much pricier but feel almost like a T-shirt when bouting.
 They are great.
 It also hurts when you get hit.
 Sometimes a lot.
 This would be like the Leon Paul Apex.
 Again, I suggest picking a model and buying the best one you can afford.
 The price differential isn’t that significant compared to how long they last (and potential resale value).

 A lot of people get their name and country code stencilled to their jacket.
 This is not necessary, but helpful if you think people will nick your gear.
 You’re unlikely to be able to resell stencilled jackets though (unless you’re famous or something).

 You do however need to get your country logo stencilled to your breeches.
-I don’t think the AUS one will change anytime soon, but it might.
+I don’t think the AUS one will change anytime soon.
 Other countries do change their logos every 4 years (read, Olympic cycle) so be a bit careful.
-Looks cool though.

 Mask wires and body cords